Respect for Human Resources

 - Working in a department that is viewed as support/admin will educate and expose the members of this department to think and act in a supportive and administrative way.

 - Because they haven’t seen “strategery” or learned how to be strategic, Human Resources doesn’t end up figuring out how to earn a seat at the table.
 (I admit that HR needs to take the initiative here)

 (I realize the above is a VERY broad and racist generalization.)
 There are many Human Resource practitioners whose departments do not report to the CEO or have a seat at the table and are strategically minded.

-Yes, we are different.
-I am probably considered a high maintenance Metro and these guys posses the low maintenance, edgy, urban vibe that only progressive geeks can.
+I am probably considered a high maintenance Metro and these guys possess the low maintenance, edgy, urban vibe that only progressive geeks can.
 I have a truck and a car with a V8, this group wants to walk, bike and eat Gluten free food.

 My budding theory on lack of respect towards Human Resources in the workplace is based on the following observation.

 Developers see “something wrong” or (in politically correct language) “a potential fix” with just about everything.
 HR doesn’t usually notice there is a problem unless race, gender, age or money is involved and then all hell breaks loose.